thurnye/Simple-Online-Shopping-cart/PROMPTS.md

 End with a short section describing common response wrapper format (e.g., { success, data, message }) used by all endpoints.

 For SPEC-A-architecture.md and SPEC-B-api.md Write it in clean Markdown, easy to skim, as if it’s part of a public developer API doc.

+### followup prompt
+- create the respective files in the root dir of the project